What is the purpose of an HOA

 Making the Change to a New HOA Management Company

 At AAM, we have a dedicated Transition Team that begins working to guarantee a smooth transition from day one.
-Our team follows a precise transition plan that benchmarks task completion on 30 | 60 | 90 | 120-day increments, depending on the size of the community.
-Leveraging the power of technology, communication, and overall experience, AAM can assume management of the Association while simultaneously providing excellent customer service and financial management to the residents without interruption.
+Our team follows a precise transition plan that benchmarks task completion on 30 | 60 | 90 | 120-day increments.
+AAM leverages technology, communication, and experience to manage the Association while ensuring seamless customer service and financial management for residents.

 As HOA Board Members, you understand the importance of demonstrating integrity and upholding your social responsibility in every decision made.
 Due to the uncertainties of changing management companies, you should not have to compromise on a positive community management experience.
 AAM takes the guesswork out of the transition; let us show you how.